mikan-sour/jlpt_api/setsService/README.md

 ####

-# OLD
-Not using Cassandra because it doesn't make sense for the service (Use the right tools for the job!)

 ## The database
-We're using Cassandra because I thought it might be fun to try
+We're using MongoDB because I wanted to represent the set as an array in the DB

 ### Running the database in Docker
 1. Run image
 ```docker run --name jlpt-mongodb -p 27017:27017 -d mongo```
 2. Open in ternminal
 ```docker exec -it jlpt-mongodb bash```
-3. Open cassandra
+3. Open mongo in the terminal in the container
 ```mongo```